newsumm/newsumm.github.io/index.md

 <!-- Call for Papers -->
 <h2 class="blackpar_title" id="Call for Papers">Call for Papers</h2>

-Both long paper (eight (8) pages with unlimited reference) and short paper (four (4) pages with unlimited reference) are welcomed for submission!
-The reviewing process will be double-blind, and the submissions should not include the authors’ names or affiliations.
-Please use the [EMNLP 2021 style templates](https://2021.emnlp.org/call-for-papers/style-and-formatting).
-Supplementary and appendices (either as separate files or appended after the main submission) are NOT allowed.
+Both long paper (8 pages with unlimited reference) and short paper (4 pages with unlimited reference) are welcomed for submission!

 A list of topics relevant to this workshop (but not limited to):